andy-a-d-nguyen/problem-solving-patterns/data-structures/singly-linked-lists/singly-linked-list.md

 - Use the get function to find the specific node
 - If the node is not found, return false
 - If the node is found, set the value of that node to be the value passed to the function and return true

+## Insert

+Adding a node to a linked list at a specific location

+### Insert Pseudocode

+- If the index is less than zero or greater than the length; return false
+- If the index is the same as the length, push a new node to the end of the list
+- If the index is 0, unshift a new node to the start of the list
+- Otherwise, using the get method, access the node at the index - 1
+- Set the next property on that node to be the new node
+- Set the next property on the new node to be the previous next
+- Increment the length
+- Return true